imrose334/Project02-SpaceShooter/README.md

-# Exercise-02d-Scenes-And-Menus
+# Project-02-SpaceShooter

-Exercise for MSCH-C220
+Project for MSCH-C220
+27 September 2025

 A user-controlled ship for a space-shooter game.
-Recently added the ability to shoot at asteroids.
 Created in Unity.

 ## Implementation

+FEATURES I ADDED:

+1. Asteroid collision with player and enemy
+2. You can now shoot enemy bullets in midair

 Created using [Unity 2022.3.45f](https://unity.com)